shekhar7645/Githud-Demo/README.md

 # Githud-Demo
-This is Demo for the Githud Class
+This is Demo for the Githud Class.